uwspstar/FullStack/CSharp/readme.md

 - Allow for giving parameters in a method a name
 - Increase code readability
 - Enable you to pass arguments to a method in an order other than in the method signature

+### Properties
+- May be read/write, read-only, or write-only
+- Can be used to perform data validation on incoming and outgoing data values

+### Indexed properties
+- Allow array-like access to groups of items
+- Must be access using an index in the same manner as arrays